 Milton Friedman once said: "Nothing is so permanent as a temporary government measure", and the Ministry of Social Development (MIDES) is living proof of that.

 Created in 2005 under Tabaré Vázquez's government as part of an "emergency plan," its budget has not stopped growing since then, doubling in this last government term.
-When Frente Amplio left power after 15 years, one would expect this ministry to no longer be necessary, as they promised.
+When the Frente Amplio left power after 15 years, one would expect this ministry would no longer be necessary, as they promised.
 However, it seems they needed 15, 20, or who knows how many more years.

 The success of social programs must be measured by the number of people who manage to leave them, not by how many depend on their existence.
 If more and more citizens require them, it is clear that the system has failed.
 Rather than a solution, MIDES is the culmination of the State's failure to generate an environment where people can prosper.